 There are many accounts of such events.
 One of them will suffice:

 “Jesus turned water into wine, as did Dionysus on January sixth of every year; and multiplied loaves of bread, as did Elisha.
 He walked on water like Orion, Poseidon’s son.
-He raised men from the dead, as did Elijah and Elisha—this feat had, once been so common that Aristophanes, in The Frogs (ca. 405 b.c.), made Dionysius say of Hermes and of Hermes’ father that performing resurrections was a family profession.
+He raised men from the dead, as did Elijah and Elisha—this feat had, once been so common that Aristophanes, in The Frogs (ca. 405 bc), made Dionysius say of Hermes and of Hermes’ father that performing resurrections was a family profession.
 He [Christ] gave sight to the blind by application of his spittle, the remedy which Thoth had used to restore the eye of Horus … He healed the leper, the lunatic, the deaf and dumb, as did Asklepios.”
 (22)

 Bahá’u’lláh wrote of the miracles which are attributed to Christ.
 He assigns to them their true worth and beauty.
 Bahá’u’lláh declares: